Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 date: '2017-12-15'
 ---

 Almost a year ago, I started developing [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode), a library that scraps information on YouTube videos and lets you download them.
 Originally, my main motivation for developing it was simply to gain experience, as the task involved a lot of research and reverse-engineering.
-Nowadays, YoutubeExplode is arguably the most consistent and robust .NET library for dealing with YouTube.
+Nowadays, YoutubeExplode is arguably the most consistent and robust .NET library for working with YouTube.

 Since this is a relatively popular discussion topic among many beginner developers, I thought that I could help out by sharing the knowledge I found by spending dozens of hours staring at Chrome Developer Tools.